flare-labs-ltd/fasset-bots/docs/setup.md

    The relevant field for the agent is the `owner` field, which contains two accounts:

    - The Flare account funds the agent vaults and pays gas fees for various smart contract calls.
 Fund this account with enough CFLR and USDC to deposit collateral to agent vaults and pay for transaction gas fees.
+You can reach out to us, and we can provide these funds.
-   - The underlying test-XRP account pays the underlying chain's gas fees.
+   - The underlying test-XRP account pays the underlying chain's transaction fees.
 Activate this account by sending test-XRP to it.
 You can use the [faucet](https://yusufsahinhamza.github.io/xrp-testnet-faucet/).

 3. Grant read access to `secrets.json` by: